 How has the pandemic affected local services and charities, their staff and the communities they serve?
-Sarah Cheverton talks to Jess Dyer, a Stalking Advocate at Aurora New Dawn, a Portsmouth-based charity working with victims and survivors of domestic abuse, sexual violence and stalking.
+Sarah Cheverton talks to Jess, a Stalking Advocate at Aurora New Dawn, a Portsmouth-based charity working with victims and survivors of domestic abuse, sexual violence and stalking.
 Transcribed by Angela Cheverton.

 SC: Can you tell me what your job is, how long you’ve been with Aurora and what made you get involved with the organisation?